stellar/stellar-core/docs/design.md

  - Not sure we need this

-#v.1 API implemention can start
+#v.1 Platform implemention can start
  - Tests for transactions (jed)
  - hit DB during the transactions (nicolas)
  - Syncing to the network (graydon)